 Yes, these are square biscuits.
 Why you ask?
 For superior rise and less wastage of precious buttery dough.
 Also, they look fancy.

-I love this buttermilk biscuit recipe because it is so easy and yet has beautiful lamination and texture.
-Making ahead of time and putting the raw biscuits in the freezer is key to having freshly baked biscuits whenever you want them.
+I love this buttermilk biscuit recipe (based on Bon Appetit and America’s Test Kitchen) because it is so easy and yet has beautiful lamination and texture.
+I like to make these ahead of time and put the raw biscuits in the freezer so I can have freshly baked biscuits whenever I want them.
 Which is really living the dream, as far as I’m concerned.

 Servings: Makes 8 biscuits.